krishnam-eng/howdoi-loadtest/locust/README.md

 - Locust: It keeps it simple and provides almost all the information that can be useful.
 Locust runs a simple web server during a script run where you can find all the available monitoring results.

 ### Learning Curve
-I learned to experiment with what all that Locust provides in a day, or I could say in one sitting.
+I was able experiment with what all that Locust provides in a day or (you could do maybe in one sitting).
 The only pre-requisite is to have essential Python coding skill to feel comfortable.
-If you haven't get your feet wet in Python yet, consider this also one reason to start Python coding.
+If you haven't get your feet wet in Python yet, consider this also one of the reasons to start Python coding.

 ## To Sum Up
 Locust was created to address some [specific pain points](https://docs.locust.io/en/stable/history.html) of current existing popular performance testing solutions like JMeter & Tsung.
 And, it is doing a great job.
 Using this framework and some Python experience, we can write performance scripts pretty fast, store them within our project repo.